 Tekla for Precast Detailing

 Since inception itself, the company wasted no time in acquiring capabilities in 3D structural modeling right from its initial years, and based on the growing demands from its clients, assembled a dedicated team of detailers proficient in Tekla software.
 Investing money and manpower in developing Tekla based steel, precast and rebar detailing skills in its early years proved to be a worthwhile investment for the company in the subsequent years.
-Today, Advenser acknowledges that investing in Tekla software was one of the decisive steps that helped open doors of larger General Contractors, Fabricators and Erectors, since Tekla is the software of choice for most of them.
+Today, Advenser acknowledges that investing in Tekla software was one of the most decisive steps that helped open doors of larger General Contractors, Fabricators and Erectors, since Tekla is the software of choice for most of them.
 The primary reason for this is that Tekla facilitates the data from 3D models to be directly fed into their fabrication machines.

 Tekla was a clear choice for the latest precast detailing project ‘Student Living Building’, because it met the client’s exceptional error tolerance standards for detailing accuracy.
 Located in Melbourne, the project involved the demolition of an existing 7-storey building and construction of a 47-storey residential tower complex (with additional basement levels) in its place.
 The building structure included 763 units with several layouts, each including a kitchenette, pre-fabricated pod suites and a space for study area.
 Landscaped terrace areas, ground floor lobby with retail tenancies and common amenities at Level 1 were also a part of the design.